JustinBeaudry/bolt/README.md

 ok yum nano
 ```

 The declaration `ok` tells bolt that the following type (modified by any additional arguments) should be present.
 Bolt keeps no history of state - each bolt run is independent.

 ## Assertion Types

-Bolt assertions are scripts that are run by bolt.
+Bolt assertions are scripts that are run by Bolt.
 They are invoked with an `action` and the arguments provided to `ok`.
 The assertion should be able to respond to `desc`, `status`, `install` and `upgrade` requests with various status codes.

 You can run `bolt types` to get a list of the assertion types and basic info about their usage and options.